 24. BIG BEAR RESTAURANTS AND NIGHTLIFE

-Big Bear Lake Village has got a good number of restaurants ranging from casual to fine dining so just walk around and pick your favorite or visit The Village’s website for a list of restaurants, bars, shops, and other offerings.
+Big Bear Lake Village has got a good number of restaurants ranging from casual to fine dining so just walk around and pick your favorite!

 A casual and convenient place to check out is Big Bear Lake Brewing Company, a lively restaurant with an on-site brewery.
 If you’re looking for more nightlife, check out AV Bar & Nightclub and The Cave, a concert and comedy venue.

 Not into rugged nature activities?
 Big Bear Mountain is also home to a nine-hole, par 35 golf course for those who prefer to spend summers on the green.
 Bear Mountain provides golfers with a picturesque setting of rolling fairways and manicured greens, as well as a full-service pro shop, driving range, and PGA-certified lessons.